mgharris97/number-string-game/README.md

 A deterministic two-player game with perfect information, where a human plays against a computer.
 The computer uses either the **Minimax** or **Alpha-Beta pruning** algorithm to select its moves.

-Built with Python and Tkinter as part of a university AI search-based problem-solving assignment.
+Built with Python and Tkinter

 ---